coherent-research/dcs-documentation/DCSUserGuide.md

 ## IDC Restriction Profiles

-It is possible for users (except administrators) to be given a IDC Restriction Profile.
-This profiles specifies which subset of IDC groups that the user may access.
-A IDC Restriction Profile can be applied to any number of users.

-An IDC Restriction Profile is a nested Granted/Denied list of IDC Groups.
+A IDC Restiction Profile is a nested list of Blocked/Allowed IDC Groups.
 A few examples best illustrates the use of a restriction profiles.

 ** Example 1: A set of users is only allowed to access IDCs in a given group **

-A IDC Restriction Profile can be created which has the default access set to **Denied** which means they can not access any groups by default.
-A IDC group can then be added which has the access set to **Granted**.
-This will mean the user will only be able to access this group.
+A IDC Restriction Profile can be created which has the default access set to  **Blocked** which means they can not access any groups by default.
+A IDC group can then be added which has the access set to **Allowed**.
+This will mean that user will only be able to access this allowed group.

 ** Example 2: A set of users is allowed to access all IDCs except those in a given group **

-A IDC Restriction Profile can be created which has the default access set to **Granted** which means they can access any groups by default.
-A IDC group can then be added which has the access set to **Denied**.
-This will mean the users will be able to access all groups except this group.
+A IDC Restriction Profile can be created which has the default access set to  **Allowed** which means they can access any groups by default.
+A IDC group can then be added which has the access set to **Blocked**.
+This will mean that user will be able to access all groups except this blocked group.

 ### Viewing IDC Restriction Profiles